-Breast Cancer Awareness month is a chance to help your employees understand the importance of detecting breast cancer early through preventive care services and self-examinations.
-It's also a way to rally around and support employees who may be going through treatment, or those who are survivors of the disease.
+October, the official month for breast cancer awareness, is a great time to educate and communicate with your employees.
+It's also a great time to rally around and support employees who may be going through treatment or those who are survivors of breast cancer.

 Breast cancer is the most common cancer among women in the U.S.

 39 percent decline in deaths due to early detection and treatment.

 1 in 8 women will be diagnosed with breast cancer in their lifetime.

 Every 2 minutes one woman in the U.S. is diagnosed with breast cancer.